Securely store credentials and secrets.

 3. Document usage

-• Always fill Description field
+• Always fill the Description field

-• Include where secret is used
+• Include where the secret is used

 • Note rotation schedule if applicable